Glossary

 Debt Consolidation

-Combine several high‑interest debts into one loan with a lower rate.
+The process of combining multiple high-interest debts into a single loan, often with a lower interest rate.

 Synonyms: loan consolidation, debt merging.